Shriinivas/blenderbezierutils/README.md

 #### Adding a vertex

-Hold down `control` and click the mouse on any location on curve to add a vertex at that position.
-If you also hold down `shift` along with `control` the added point will have aligned handles.
-The handles will be of type vector if `alt` and `control` are held down while pressing the mouse button.
+Hold down `Ctrl` and click the mouse on any location on curve to add a vertex at that position.
+If you also hold down `Shift` along with `Ctrl` the added point will have aligned handles.
+The handles will be of type vector if `Alt` and `Ctrl` are held down while pressing the mouse button.

 #### Deleting a vertex or handle point

-Select any end point (the selected point is marked in dark green) and press `del` to delete it.
-Pressing `del` when a handle point is selected will align it with the other point of the segment.
+Select any end point (the selected point is marked in dark green) and press `Del` to delete it.
+Pressing `Del` when a handle point is selected will align it with the other point of the segment.

 You can toggle between `Flexi Draw` and `Flexi Edit` by pressing `E`.